Potentilla rupestris (DRYMOCALLIS) - ROCK CINQUEFOIL

 Clumping perennial with strawberry-like flowers.

-Preffers somewhat drained soils and is incredibly drought tolerant.
-Reddish fall color on some leaves.
+Prefers somewhat drained soils and is incredibly drought tolerant.
+Reddish color on some leaves in fall.

 Great for dry sunny beds, rock gardens or crevice gardens.
 Does well in our dry raised bed (zone 6a, Bloomington, IN) and tolerates heat and humidity, but is not recommended south of zone 7.
 The best performance can be expected in somewhat cooler climates.